Qovery/documentation/website/docs/using-qovery/integration/monitoring/new-relic.md

 ## Install NewRelic

-To install NewRelic on Qovery, you need to:
+To install NewRelic on Qovery, you have 2 choices:

+### By using the Qovery Lifecycle Jobs

+1. Follow [this guide][guides.tutorial.how-to-deploy-helm-charts] to deploy your NewRelic Helm Chart with the Qovery Lifecycle Jobs.

+### By using kubectl

-1. Connect to your Qovery Kubernetes cluster.
+1. [Connect to your Qovery Kubernetes cluster][guides.tutorial.how-to-connect-to-your-eks-cluster-with-kubectl].
 2. Use `helm` to [install NewRelic](https://github.com/newrelic/helm-charts).

 <Alert type="info">